venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 #### Task 1: Create and configure Azure AD users

 In this task, you will create and configure Azure AD users.

->**Note**: If you have previously used the Trial license for Azure AD Premium on this Azure AD Tenant you will need a new Azure AD Tenant and perform the Task 2 after Task 3 in that new Azure AD tenant.

 1. Sign in to the [Azure portal](https://portal.azure.com) in new tab and login using the email and password saved in the above step.